rajesh-nitc/terraform-azure-foundation/README.md

 # terraform-azure-foundation
 This repo shows how to build a simple and secure foundation on Azure.
 Later, we use the foundation to deploy a simple hello-world enterprise app that is accessible to all authenticated employees over the Internet.
 This app will have a frontend webapp on aca, apim and backend api on aca.

+Stages 00-04 are run locally using terraform service principal.
+Stages 05-06 are run on github actions.
+Stage 05 is run using uai infra-cicd and Stage 06 is run using uai web-cicd and uai api-cicd.

 ## Org hierarchy

 ![Alt text](images/org_hierarchy.png)